-I started my career as a Graphic Designer for Digital Equipment Corporation, in Nashua NH where I was the first online graphic designer DEC hired.
+I started my career as a Graphic Designer for Digital Equipment Corporation (DEC), in 1986.
+I was right out of NH Community Collage/Manchester, but had been writing code and playing with computers for about 5 years.
+At DEC I was the first online graphic designer they hired.
 I created online illustrations for products like VAX/VMS, X-Windows, and many layered products and languages.
-This was before HTML and the Internet.
-These “online documents” were delivered via CD.
+This was before HTML and the Internet, when “online documentation” was delivered via CD-ROM.

-In the 90’s I started creating interactive and database-driven websites.
-The technology was primitive, but with some imagination create some pretty innovative stuff.
+In the 90’s I started creating interactive and database-driven websites with MS Frontpage and MS Access.
+The web technologies were primitive, but with a little imagination I created some pretty innovative stuff.

 After Compaq Computers bought out DEC, I joined the web design and development team for Compaq’s customer support site.
-The most important take away there was learning how to build fast, efficient and user friendly web based application.
+Our team won many awards, driving home the importance of fast, efficient, user friendly web design.